GuptaSonam/Wavelet-Residual-Learning-for-Efficient-Future-Frame-Prediction-from-Natural-Video-Sequences/README.md

 requirements.
 To address these limitations, we propose a simpler resid- ual based architecture in wavelet domain for faster and accurate video prediction.
 The natural sparsity of wavelet domain makes the learning task easier for the model.
-To the best of our knowledge, this is the rst DL-based method that predicts future frames entirely in the wavelet domain.
-Our approach takes 2-dimensional Discrete Wavelet Transform (2D-DWT) sub-bands of video frames as input and learns to infer the dierence between the wavelet coecients of the adjacent frames (Tem- poral Wavelet Residuals).
+To the best of our knowledge, this is the first DL-based method that predicts future frames entirely in the wavelet domain.
+Our approach takes 2-dimensional Discrete Wavelet Transform (2D-DWT) sub-bands of video frames as input and learns to infer the difference between the wavelet coeficients of the adjacent frames (Tem- poral Wavelet Residuals).
 Final prediction is obtained by adding the in- put to the predicted residuals followed by application of Inverse Discrete Wavelet Transform (IDWT).
 The sparsity of wavelet residuals reduces the training and inference time.
-Extensive experimentation demonstrates that the proposed approach is computationally ecient and still compet- itive with the state-of-the-art methods both qualitatively and quantita- tively, on KTH and KITTI datasets.
+Extensive experimentation demonstrates that the proposed approach is computationally efficient and still compet- itive with the state-of-the-art methods both qualitatively and quantita- tively, on KTH and KITTI datasets.